csm_tansania_gesundheit_186.1508_01_e75f3e5398.jpg

 Overall Objectives:

-Health care for marginalized and vulnerable population groups in the southern highlands of Tanzania is improved through community-based prevention and rehabilitation measures.
+Health care for marginalized and particularly vulnerable population groups in the southern highlands of Tanzania is improved through community-based prevention and rehabilitation measures.

 Subgoals: